Age-Friendly Health Systems Action Community Faculty

-leads Shared Nation, an online democracy initiative incubated by the Billions Institute.
+Joe McCannon leads Shared Nation, an online democracy initiative incubated by the Billions Institute.
 He co-founded the Billions Institute with Becky Margiotta and was CEO from 2014-2017.
-Before that, Joe was an appointee in the Obama Administration, serving as Senior Advisor to the Administrator at the Centers for Medicare and Medicaid Services (CMS) in the US Department of Health and Human Services (HHS).
-There he rolled out major pieces of the Affordable Care Act and was part of the founding leadership team at the Center for Medicare and Medicaid Innovation (CMMI), directing its Learning and Diffusion Group.
-Previously, he was Vice President and faculty on large-scale improvement at the Institute for Healthcare Improvement (IHI), leading the organization’s major domestic initiative to improve patient safety, the 100,000 Lives Campaign, and starting its work in Africa.
-He has supported large-scale transformation in several nations, including Canada, Denmark, England, Japan and South Africa, and consulted on the topic for a number of organizations, including the Bill and Melinda Gates Foundation, the World Health Organization and e.
+Before that, Joe was an Obama Administration appointee in the Department of Health and Human Services, as well as Vice President and faculty on large-scale improvement at the Institute for Healthcare Improvement (IHI), where he led the organization’s major domestic initiative to improve patient safety, the 100,000 Lives Campaign, and started its work in Africa.
+He has supported large-scale transformation in several nations, including Canada, Denmark, England, Japan and South Africa, and consulted on the topic for a number of organizations, including the Bill and Melinda Gates Foundation and the World Health Organization.
+He has published widely on the science of dissemination and has expertise in many facets of leading large-scale change, including design of innovations for scale, selection of effective spread methods and management of dynamic learning networks.